qntkhvn/consulting-luc-f21/README.md

 # consulting-luc-f21
-Statistical Consulting, Loyola University Chicago, Fall 2021
+A repository for sharing resources for Statistical Consulting at Loyola University Chicago, Fall 2021

 Hello Children